arnewohletz/AllMyNotes/source/reference/git_commands.rst

 Log into remote repository account
 ----------------------------------
-In case your IDE isn't managing your remote login (e.g. Github), you may use the `git-credential-manager` (already included in `Git for Windows`_ if checked during installation, see
+In case your IDE isn't managing your remote login (for example Github), you may use the `git-credential-manager` (already included in `Git for Windows`_ if checked during installation, see
 `here <https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md>`
 for installation instruction on Linux & macOS)

-From inside your git repository, execute
+From inside your git repository, run

 .. prompt:: bash